Agentless Nutanix AHV backup. Prism API-coordinated snapshots, native Nutanix CBT, cross-cluster and cross-hypervisor restore, full multi-tenancy.

 - Full backup size: approximately equal to the sum of provisioned disk sizes minus sparse/zero regions

-- Incremental backup size: typically 5–15% of Full size for active VMs with moderate write rates; database VMs may be higher
+- Incremental backup size: typically 5–15% of Full size for active VMs with moderate write rates; database VMs may be larger

 - Retention formula:

-Total = Full_size + (Incrementals_per_cycle × Avg_Inc_size × Retention_days) - Compression: LZ4 in the Bacula FileSet options typically achieves 20–40% reduction on uncompressed VM disk data
+Total = Full_size + (Incrementals_per_cycle × avg_Inc_size × retention_days) - Compression: LZ4 in Bacula FileSet options typically achieves 20–40% reduction on uncompressed VM disk data

 9.3 DR receiver sizing

-- Seed storage: 1× full disk capacity per protected VM
+- Seed storage: 1× total disk capacity per protected VM

 - Bitmap storage: approximately 1 MB per TB of disk per cycle (very small)

-- State dir IOPS: write-heavy during seed; read-heavy during failover-test
+- State directory IOPS: write-intensive during seed; read-intensive during failover-test

 - Memory per receiver instance: approximately 256 MB idle; 1–2 GB during active seed push